alainkaegi/pythonorama/oop/magic.md

 1. :star::star: Can you overload the `is` operator?
 1. :star::star: Can you overload a method or function in Python?
 1. :star::star::star: If a class defines the magic method `__eq__`, must it also also define the magic method `__ne__`?
+1. :star::star::star: `repr(None)` evaluates to `'None'`, but when you evaluate `None` in the interactive intepreter nothing is printed.
+Why?

 ## Answers
 1. ```python